Checkmk

 type: sql_server

-If you are running multiple MSSQL instances with individual user names and passwords on the host, add the details of these instances to the yml file accordingly.
+If you are running multiple MSSQL instances with different usernames and passwords on the host, add the details of the instances to the yml file accordingly.
 Your yml file could then look like this, for example:

 C:\ProgramData\checkmk\agent\config\mk-sql.yml